ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 ## Add Entities

-To create a inspection plan entity it is necessary to transfer the entity object within the request's body.
+To create an inspection plan entity it is necessary to transfer the entity object within the request's body.
 A unique identifier and the path are mandatory, attributes and a comment are optional.
 The attribute keys which are used for the attributes must come from the parts/characteristics attribute range (specified in the {{ site.links['configuration'] }})

-{{ site.images['info'] }} The comment is only added if versioning is enabled in server settings.
+{{ site.images['info'] }} The comment is only added if versioning is enabled in the server settings.

 {% assign exampleCaption="Adding the 'metal part' part with the uuid 05040c4c-f0af-46b8-810e-30c0c00a379e" %}